qualiu/vscode-msr/README.md

 ### Auto Set Command Shortcuts for New Terminals

+- Default behavior:
+  - `msr.initProjectCmdAliasForNewTerminals` = `true`
-`msr.initProjectCmdAliasForNewTerminals` (default = `true`) to auto set/initialize command alias/doskeys for newly created terminals:
+    - Auto set/initialize command alias/doskeys for newly created terminals:
+  - `msr.skipInitCmdAliasForNewTerminalTitleRegex` = `PowerShell\\s*Integrated\\s*Console`
+    - Skip set/initialize command alias/doskeys for the terminal of `PowerShell Integrated Console`.

 - To merge project specific `excluded folders` from `.vscode/settings.json` in each project root folder.
   - Extract folders from `files.exclude` and `search.exclude` by Regex: `^[\w-]+$` after trimming `*` at head and tail.